Legal aid enables you to have your legal fees paid by the government’s Legal Aid Agency in a limited number of situations.

 Please note, restrictions put in place by the Legal Aid Agency mean that Farleys are only able to offer legal aid for family law cases (such as divorce, financial settlements , children disputes, care proceedings and injunctions) to clients either living in or who have a case being heard at a court in Lancashire, the Fylde or Manchester.
 If you or the court hearing your case is not based in one of these areas, we suggest you visit the Law Society website to find a firm local to you.

 As long as your case falls within the above restriction, legal aid may be available to you in the following types of case:

-- Social Services have become involved with your family; or
+If social services have become involved with your family; or

-  - You wish to apply for an injunction against an abusive partner; or
+If you wish to apply for an injunction against an abusive partner; or

-  Qualifying for Legal Aid
+Financial Criteria – Qualifying for Legal Aid

-  It is important to remember that with all types of Legal Aid for family law, if you win a financial settlement, you may have to pay some or all of your costs from your settlement.
-Our experienced family law solicitors will advise you of any conditions of accepting Legal Aid.
+It is important to remember that with all types of legal aid for family law, if you win a financial settlement, you may have to pay some or all of your costs from your settlement.
+Our experienced family law solicitors will advise you of any conditions of accepting legal aid.